 With partial funding from the NATS Foundation, the NATS Intern Program is an exceptional training experience.
 NATS structured the program environment to improve the teaching skills of the interns and promote the interdependent relationships necessary to provide the best instruction for students, who are often taught independently by collaborative pianists and voice teachers.
 This intensive format encourages a dynamic exchange of ideas and techniques, with the goal to improve the studio teaching skills of voice interns and the coaching skills of collaborative piano interns.

 The NATS Intern Program is held annually.
 Application materials for the 2022 program will be available in late summer 2021.
 If you are interested in contributing to the support of the program, log on to our online donor portal, scroll down to make a designated gift, and select “Funding for NATS Intern Program.”
-If your school or facility would be interested in coordinating/hosting a future NATS Intern Program, please contact the for details and facility requirements.
+If your school or facility would be interested in coordinating/hosting a future NATS Intern Program, please contact the past president for details and facility requirements.